nissimanjayil/Investigating-melody-complexity-in-polyphonic-music/README.md

-Code repository for my dissertation : " Investigating melody complexity in polyphonic-music"
+Code repository for my dissertation : " Investigating melody complexity in polyphonic music"

 This study aims to assess the complexity of melody extracted by two state-of-art algorithms through a computational pipeline that iteratively removes